Blog

 The Soil Sampling Campaign

-Starting in mid-May, a robust soil sampling effort will occur at TomKat Ranch, an 1800-acre regenerative cattle ranch in Pescadero, California.
+Starting in mid-May, a robust soil sampling effort occured at TomKat Ranch, an 1800-acre regenerative cattle ranch in Pescadero, California.
 TomKat Ranch collects ecological data on the ranch by participating in Point Blue Conservation Science’s Rangeland Monitoring Network, including soil tests across the ranch starting in 2014.
 These data are publicly available as part of the TomKat Ranch Data Project.

-The aim of having different tools analyzing similar soil samples across pastures is to help to describe the accuracy and cost of different soil analysis measurement and mapping tools and the variance that occurs between methods.
+The aim of having different tools analyzing similar soil samples across pastures was to help to describe the accuracy and cost of different soil analysis measurement and mapping tools and the variance that occurs between methods.

 The Soil Data Hack